k7f/ascesis/README.md

 ### Arrow sequence

 A fat rule consists of two or more polynomials.
-For example, a rule with four single-node polynomials results in three arrows,
+For example, a fat rule with four single-node polynomials results in three arrows,

 ```rust
 ces ThreeArrowsInARow(w: Node, x: Node, y: Node, z: Node) { w => x => y => z }
 ```

-An atomic rule expression is a single rule or a structure instantiation.
+An atomic rule expression is a single structural rule or a structure instantiation.
 These are the two constructs allowed in leaves of an AST of a rule expression.